SendiAp/Remaining/README.md

-## What do you call a fly without wings?
-A walk.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.